-Regarding perceived positive impact of COVID-19 on work life, WFH achieved the highest OR of reporting an improvement in work life.
-The association was particularly strong in those who had started to WFH for the first time (OR = 2.77; 95% CI: 2.22–3.45).
-Further, older employees in the 51–60 and 61–65 age groups had significantly lower odds of reporting a positive impact of COVID-19 on work life (OR = 0.71; 95% CI: 0.52–0.95; OR = 0.61; 95% CI: 0.43–0.84) as well as short-time employees, in particular those with a contract reduced to 0 working hours (OR = 0.53; 95% CI: 0.37–0.77), and those who reported a decrease in work time (OR = 0.61; 95% CI: 0.48–0.78).
-Finally, increase in leisure time was significantly associated with a positive impact on work life (OR = 1.91; 95% CI: 1.54–2.38).
+Regarding perceived positive impact of COVID-19 on work life, WFH had the highest OR of reporting an improvement in work life.
+The association was particularly strong in those who had started to WFH for the first time (OR = 2.77).
+Increase in leisure time was also significantly associated with a positive impact on work life.
+Further, older employees in the 51–60 and 61–65 age groups had significantly lower odds of reporting a positive impact of COVID-19 on work life (OR = 0.71; 0.61), as well as short-time employees, in particular those with a contract reduced to 0 working hours (OR = 0.53), and those who reported a decrease in work time (OR = 0.61).

+Table 2 here

 Factors associated with perceived impact on private life

-Table 4 shows OR comparisons within different subgroups concerning their evaluation of the degree to which their private life had worsened or improved due to the COVID-19 crisis, assessed by two separate dependent variables.
-Regarding perceived negative impact on private life, the subgroup of participants living with a partner, family, or in a shared housing had significantly lower odds of reporting the deterioration of their private life compared to those living alone (OR = 0.41; 95% CI: 0.34–0.49). he odds of reporting deterioration of private life were lower for the 61–65 age group (OR = 0.58; 95% CI: 0.41–0.82).
-Finally, changes in the quantity of leisure time and quantity of caring duties were associated with perceived deterioration of private life, and this association was particularly strong for a decrease in leisure time (OR = 2.62; 95% CI: 2.09–3.28) and decrease in caring duties (OR = 1.62; 95% CI: 1.19–2.22).
+Table 2 further shows OR comparisons within different subgroups concerning their evaluation of the degree to which their private life had worsened or improved due to the COVID-19 crisis, assessed by two separate dependent variables.
+Regarding perceived negative impact on private life, the subgroup of participants living with a partner, family, or in a shared housing had significantly lower odds of reporting the deterioration of their private life compared to those living alone (OR = 0.41).
+The odds of reporting deterioration of private life were lower also for the 61–65 age group (OR = 0.58).
+Finally, changes in the quantity of leisure time and quantity of caring duties were associated with perceived deterioration of private life, and this association was particularly strong for a decrease in leisure time (OR = 2.62) and a decrease in caring duties (OR = 1.62).

-Regarding perceived positive impact on private life, the strongest association was with an increase in leisure time (OR = 2.25; 95% CI: 1.82–2.79), followed by living with a partner, family, or in a shared housing (OR = 1.74, 95% CI: 1.44–2.11); WFH, particularly among those with prior WFH experience (OR = 1.72; 95% CI: 1.43–2.08); and an increase in caring duties (OR = 1.33; 95% CI: 1.07–1.67). hort-time workers had significantly higher odds of reporting a positive impact on their private life compared to workers without any change, especially those with a contract reduced to 0 working hours (OR = 1.57; 95% CI: 1.13–2.18).
+Regarding perceived positive impact on private life, the strongest association was with an increase in leisure time (OR = 2.25), followed by living with a partner, family, or in a shared housing (OR = 1.74); WFH, particularly among those with prior WFH experience (OR = 1.72); and with an increase in caring duties (OR = 1.33).
+Short-time workers had significantly higher odds of reporting a positive impact on their private life compared to workers without any change, especially those with a contract reduced to 0 working hours (OR = 1.57).

-Perceived and actual impact ofand the associations with mental well-being and self-rated health
+Association between the perceived impact, self-reported changes, mental well-being and self-rated health